 A 301 redirect lets search engines know that www.yoursite.com and yoursite.com are the same websites.
 A 301 redirect is a simple and essential step for any SEO strategy.
 A 301 redirect lets search engines know if your website pages have changed URL addresses.
 It is a relatively simple yet incredibly important SEO technique to perform a 301 redirect whenever developing a website.
 Talk to Final Web Design about making sure your site has redirects in place.
 Proper redirecting is something that far too many web developers and sites fail to address.

 How 301 Redirects Work and Why they are Crucial for SEO

 When you need to change URLs or SEF URLs on your page or remove your content, most people remove the old URL to handle the job.
-The problem is that at some point Google and other search engines have already indexed that URL.
+The problem is that at some point, Google and other search engines have already indexed that URL.
 When search engines realize that your indexed URL leads to a 404 error, it penalizes your organic rankings, which can severely hinder your rankings.
-To help solve this problem, it is crucial that you implement 301 redirects on your website.
+To help solve this problem, you must implement 301 redirects on your website.

 How 303 Redirects Work and Why they are Important for SEO

 By implementing a 301 redirect on a defunct URL, you automatically push the user to a new URL that is currently working.
 Additionally, search engines understand the purpose of a 301 redirect, which is to say that the URL has been permanently moved.
 In most cases, all of the SEO power that has built up in your old URL is then pushed to the new URL, and you can continue with your SEO strategy as initially planned.